SunaHafizogullari/SunaHafizogullari_Capstone/README.md

 - Identify the student population that is at risk of not continuing their studies."

 #### Data Sources
-10,000 Degrees will provide the data obtained through the NSC.
+10,000 Degrees provided the data obtained through the NSC.
+High school ratings were obtained from greatschools.org website.

 #### Methodology
 Classification techniques were employed to determine the students who are facing obstacles in their academic journey and the specific factors that are hindering their success.